 - Don’t knock your competition.
 It doesn’t make a good impression.

-- Make your Yellow Page ad reflect the market you’re interested in to screen out all the wasted-time calls (for example, only commercial or only residential).
+- Make your Web site reflect the market you’re interested in to screen out all the wasted-time calls (for example, only commercial or only residential).
 Don’t run a “generic” appraiser ad.
 If you’re not listed now, get listed.
 It’s cheap advertising for non-lender work.

 - Set up a system for following up on prospects or referral sources you haven’t contacted recently.
 For example, use a card file separated by months.
 Each month, you call whoever is in that section.
 Just call to say hello and give them some information they might be interested in.

 - Focus on the client, not your company.
 Let the client know how you can make his or her job easier.
 The client wants to know “What’s In It For Me.”